zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/use-log-dump.md

 Try it: [EF Core](https://dotnetfiddle.net/jIz1br) | [EF6](https://dotnetfiddle.net/Z2klLQ)

 ## Purpose
-Getting database `log` can often be useful for debugging and see what has been executed under the hood by the library.
+Getting database `log` can often be useful for debugging and seeing what has been executed under the hood by the library.